gamealchemist/Javascript-Pooling/README.txt

 class with an object containing an init() function that will perform init at the end of the constructor.

-//To enable pooling on such a class,
-// use  :  /Init_Classes/PoolingInitClass
+To enable pooling on such a class, use  :  /Init_Classes/PoolingInitClass then  :
-// then  :

 - check that ** the init() function ** initializes